MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/controlled-folders.md

 Apps can also be manually added to the trusted list via Configuration Manager and Intune.
 Additional actions, such as [adding a file indicator](../microsoft-defender-atp/respond-file-alerts.md#add-indicator-to-block-or-allow-a-file) for the app, can be performed from the Security Center Console.

+## Why controlled folder access is important

 Controlled folder access is especially useful in helping to protect your documents and information from [ransomware](https://www.microsoft.com/wdsi/threats/ransomware).
 In a ransomware attack, your files can get encrypted and held hostage.
 With controlled folder access in place, a notification appears on the computer where an app attempted to make changes to a file in a protected folder.
 You can [customize the notification](customize-attack-surface-reduction.md#customize-the-notification) with your company details and contact information.
 You can also enable the rules individually to customize what techniques the feature monitors.

-The protected folders include common system folders (including boot sectors), and you can [add additional folders](customize-controlled-folders.md#protect-additional-folders).
+The [protected folders](#review-controlled-folder-access-events-in-windows-event-viewer) include common system folders (including boot sectors), and you can [add additional folders](customize-controlled-folders.md#protect-additional-folders).
 You can also [allow apps](customize-controlled-folders.md#allow-specific-apps-to-make-changes-to-controlled-folders) to give them access to the protected folders.

+You can use [audit mode](audit-windows-defender.md) to evaluate how controlled folder access would impact your organization if it were enabled.
+You can also visit the Windows Defender Test ground website at [demo.wd.microsoft.com](https://demo.wd.microsoft.com?ocid=cx-wddocs-testground) to confirm the feature is working and see how it works.

+Controlled folder access is supported on Windows 10, version 1709 and later and Windows Server 2019.

+## Windows system folders are protected by default

-By default, the following Windows system folders are protected:
+Your Windows system folders are protected by default, along with several other folders.
+These folders include:

 - `c:\Users\<username>\Documents`
 - `c:\Users\Public\Documents`
 - `c:\Users\<username>\Pictures`